apache/apisix/doc/plugins/echo.md

 `echo` is a a useful plugin to help users understand as fully as possible how to develop an APISIX plugin.

-This plugin addresses the corresponding functionality in the common phases such as init, rewrite, access, balancer , header filer, body filter and log.
+This plugin addresses the corresponding functionality in the common phases such as init, rewrite, access, balancer, header filer, body filter and log.

 ## Attributes